bootdotdev/blog/content/devops/devops-salary.md

 ### Systems engineer versus DevOps engineer

 Systems engineers are the other low data point on this list, with a base salary [expectation](https://www.indeed.com/career/system-engineer/salaries) of just $94k.
 This is also a potential entry-level role if you plan to transition into cloud management.
 This role is more ops, less dev.
-Expect to learn a lot about tranditional IT ops.
+Expect to learn a lot about traditional IT ops.

 ### Solutions architect versus DevOps engineer